Engagement Outcomes Report

 A Plan of Management is a useful tool to provide strategic planning and governance for the management and use of land.
 The plans set out objectives and performance targets for community land and promote active land management.

-Council would welcome community feedback on key park oval elements and community access and use.
+Council would welcome community feedback on key park elements and community access and use.
 You can comment on:

 We will review the feedback provided by the community and prepare an Engagement Outcomes Report